Table Of Contents_

 WHY WE LIKE IT: A lightweight, easy to maintain pipe wrench made from sturdy aluminum that makes using it for extended periods easier to do without causing premature hand and arm fatigue.

 You’ll like that this wrench can accommodate pipe diameters from one to two inches and can support pipe capacities of up to two and a half inches.
 We also like the non-stick adjustment nut and the self-cleaning threads which makes maintenance a breeze between projects.
 Ridgid makes many different types of home improvement tools, including some of the best pipe wrenches on the market today like the 14-inch Aluminum Pipe Wrench.
-It’s shorter than the 18-inch listed above, but it’s even more manageable as a handheld tool and still maintains that sturdy professional quality.
+This adjustable wrench is shorter than the 18-inch listed above, but it’s even more manageable as a handheld tool and still maintains that sturdy professional quality.
 This is a tool that is used as often as the best corded drill in homes.

 Award: Best for Small Spaces